sonali-rajput/sonali-rajput/readme.md

 <br>

-## If you like my work, maybe consider buying me a coffee 🥺👉👈
+## If you like my work, then consider buying me a coffee 🥺👉👈

 <a href="https://www.buymeacoffee.com/sonalirajput" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>